michaelv123/halucinator/README.md

 ### New setup

 On Ubuntu 18.04 or Ubuntu 20.04, run `./install.sh`.
+In the Avatar2 installer, select `avatar-qemu`.
 To activate the virtual environment, run `source ~/envs/halucinator/bin/activate`.

 ### Original setup